 MA (Oxon), PhD (London), Reader in Cognitive Development

 A. Future thinking and the development of imagination in young children.
 If you have a child aged between three-and-a-half and six-and-a-half years you can help us with this study (see below).

 B. What do babies understand about other people’s goal directed actions?
-At what age are infants able to perform goal-directed actions themselves?
-If you have a baby aged between 5 and 24 months you may be able to help us answer these questions (see below).
+At what age are infants able to perform goal-directed actions themselves? (now complete - summary of findings to follow later in the year).

 C. Episodic memory project (now complete - summary of findings to follow soon).